-\ In cases of unsatisfactory performance and absence it is appropriate for a watch manager/FRS C/operations manager to inform the employee that a failure to improve could lead to disciplinary action being taken.
+^{} In cases of unsatisfactory performance and absence it is appropriate for a Sub/Station officer to inform the employee that a failure to improve could lead to disciplinary action being taken.

 Where the manager who would normally deal with the issue cannot be available, or, there may be a conflict of interest, another manager at the same or higher level, should be appointed to deal with the case.
 Where the procedure has reached the second formal stage or higher, the hearing should be conducted by a manager who is not the investigating manager but is at the same or higher level.
 The investigating manager would normally present the management case at the second and third formal stages.